getcellm/cellm/README.md

 ## Why did you make Cellm?
 My girlfriend was writing a systematic review paper.
 She had to compare 7.500 papers against inclusion and exclusion criterias.
 I told her this was a great use case for LLMs but quickly realized that individually copying 7.500 papers in and out of chat windows was a total pain.
 This sparked the idea to make an AI tool to automate repetitive tasks for people like her who would rather avoid programming.

 I think Cellm is really cool because it enables everyone to automate repetitive tasks with AI to a level that was previously available only to programmers.
-She still did her analysis manually, of couse, because she cares about scientific integrity.
+My girlfriend still did her analysis manually, of couse, because she cares about scientific integrity.

 ## License